Remote Book Scanning with 1DollarScan and Optimizing Scanned PDFs

 For users, a fair use argument seems more plausible because the Supreme Court has ruled in a case of time shifting that making individual copies of a complete work for later viewing is fair use.
 And practically, it’s unlikely you will get in legal trouble merely for scanning a few books with them; the stake is too low to raise concerns.
 (This is not a legal advice.)

-For the service provider, the analysis is more challenging as courts have found similar services infringing, most famously against Google Books and more recently against the Internet Archive.
+For the service provider, however, the analysis is more challenging.
+While Google Books’ digitization was famously found noninfringing, the archiving wasn’t sold as a service, and the public display of text was limited.
+More recently, the Internet Archive’s scanning of the complete books was found to fail the “transformative” element.
 Of course, the private, temporary nature of copies produced by a book scanning service like 1DollarScan might mitigate some concerns, but that argument hasn’t been tested before a court, so no one can be sure.
 (1DollarScan seems to be aware of the legal risks as they expressly refuse to scan materials by some litigious publishers.)

 Optimizations for Better Quality